Skip to main content

 pnpm is our primary package manager, chosen for its efficient handling of dependencies in a mono repo structure.

-# Installing a dependency in a specific package or app
+# Installing a dependency in the web app

 pnpm add -w typescript

-# Installing a workspace package as a dependency
+# Installing in a workspace package (when packages exist)

 2